jmaemontgomery/jmaemontgomery.github.io/_teaching/spring-2023-teaching.md

 location: "Blacksburg, VA"
 ---

-I am responsible for grading assignments and providing help to 40 students.
-I am working to able to develop a lecture centered around self-teaching in the realm of computational biochemistry, sharing resources about open source projects, and the back and forth of documentation and contribution.
-My goal is to bring attention to the hidden cirriculum in computational biochemistry.
+I was responsible for grading assignments and providing help to 40 graduate and undergraduate students.
+I developed a lecture centered around hidden cirriculum and self-teaching in the realm of computational biochemistry, sharing resources about open source projects, and the back and forth of documentation and contribution.